 Montenegro attracts a huge number of tourists with its picturesque nature and rich history.
 Some people fall in love with this country so much that they decide buy a villa or apartment in Montenegro and move here permanently.

-To carry out transactions with real estate in Montenegro, you must have a passport, and its owner must have a Leak of Integrity, that is, a certificate of ownership.
-This document describes the property in detail, indicating the footage, land area, information about the owner and cadastral number.
-In addition, it contains data on all restrictions and encumbrances, if any.
+To conduct real estate transactions in Montenegro, you must have a passport and the owner must have a – (non-property list), or certificate of ownership.
+This document describes the property in detail, specifying the square footage, land area, owner information, and cadastral number.
+It also contains information on any restrictions and encumbrances, if any.

-The conclusion of both preliminary and main agreements (osnovni ugovor) must take place exclusively on the territory of Montenegro.
-It is carried out in the presence of two parties or their authorized representatives.
-Signatures must be certified by a notary seal.
-If you are purchasing an object from a developer, you do not need to pay tax, and if you are purchasing a secondary home, then you will need to pay 3% tax on the value of the object, which is specified in the sales contract.
-After paying the entire purchase amount, the notary sends documents to the cadastre for re-registration of ownership.
-From this moment you are the legal owner of an apartment or house in Montenegro.
+Both the preliminary and main contracts (osnovni ugovor) must be concluded exclusively in Montenegro.
+They are conducted in the presence of both parties or their authorized representatives.
+Signatures must be certified with a notary seal.
+If you purchase a property from a developer, you do not need to pay tax, but if you purchase a resale property (–), you will need to pay a 3% tax based on the property price specified in the purchase agreement.
+After the full purchase price has been paid, the notary submits the documents to the land registry for re-registration of ownership.
+From this point on, you are the legal owner of your apartment or house in Montenegro.